top of page

 Load increases must follow readiness — not impulse.

-The Phase One framework establishes the baseline necessary before entering advanced progression.
+Phase One establishes the baseline control required before progression can be expanded.

-If your current programming lacks structure, refining your training split is the first step before advancing load cycles.
+If current programming lacks structure, the first step is not advancing load.

 Progression after 40 is not slower.